List of Cabin Pressure characters: Recurrent characters

 A recurring character from the episode "Newcastle" in series 3 onward, Hercules Shipwright (Anthony Head).
-Herc, as he is known, is a pilot working as a airline captain for Air Caledonia and a long-time acquaintance and one-time colleague at Air England of Douglas, with whom he also sharing his womanising habit and has been divorced four times.
+Herc, as he is known, is a pilot working as an airline captain for Air Caledonia and a long-time acquaintance and one-time colleague at Air England of Douglas, with whom he also shares his womanising habit and has been divorced four times.
 While previously on good terms, Douglas developed an animosity towards Herc due to Herc's deflection of Douglas's request to join Air Caledonia, which reached its peak when Herc stood in as captain for Martin during a job interview, during which Douglas was required to do the actual work.
 He often goes on dates with Carolyn, despite her claims otherwise, during which they tease each other.
 Sources of ridicule are her cockerpoo, named by Arthur "Snoop-a-doop", against his vegetarianism and his phobia of sheep, to the extent that Carolyn flies to Ireland to purchase a stuffed sheep for his birthday present.
 He is fond of opera, much to Carolyn's dismay.
 From a flying family, Herc was named "after the plane, not the hero" and mentioned having two brothers named Wellington and Harrier (although he said he also had a sister named Susan, their father being "eccentric, not mad").
 In the show's final episode, “Zurich”, Hercules Shipwright finds a new job as the first officer at OJS ("Our Jet Still") − the renamed "MJN Air" − with Douglas Richardson as his captain, before they fly off into the sunset.

 In the first, third, and fourth series, the crew take Mr Birling (Geoffrey Whitehead), a very rich Welshman (although Martin assumed that he was English when he first met him), to the final match of the Six Nations Rugby Championship starting with the "Edinburgh" episode.
 Birling is extremely unpleasant and condescending to everyone including his hectoring wife, but the crew put up with him due to his propensity for giving exceptionally large tips.
 The annual "Birling Day" is always accompanied by Douglas trying to steal the expensive 25-year-old Talisker single malt whisky intended for Mr Birling.
 In "Timbuktu", when Birling Day was believed to be cancelled due to the Six Nations final being held in Twickenham, Mr Birling attempted to charter a flight to Timbuktu to spite his wife; due to a civil war in Mali, MJN Air attempted to deceive Mr Birling by chartering a flight to Sardinia and passing it off as Timbuktu.